McDonald’s And Uber Eats Need Each Other Now More Than Ever

 Advertisement

-While it’s still early in the partnership, McDonald’s Brady went as far as to tell BuzzFeed News that delivery is “the next drive thru” in terms of convenience, which is significant, considering the chain gets about 70% of US sales from the drive-thru.
+While it’s still early in the partnership, McDonald’s Brady went as far as to tell BuzzFeed News that delivery is “the next drive-thru” in terms of convenience, which is significant, considering the chain gets about 70% of US sales from the drive-thru.
 “Once we started getting in, even in the pilot planning phase, we realized, this wasn’t just something we should go at in a small way,” she said.

 Back in 2016, it was McDonald’s who reached out to Uber Eats first.
 The burger company had already flirted with delivery in the Middle East and Asia — delivery accounts for $1 billion in sales in those markets, including about 10% of overall sales in China — and it was seeking a delivery partner in the US.